No matter its size, every business runs on contracts.

 In other words, both parties need to sign the document.

-Plus, if you’re using a document collaboration tool like PandaDoc, you’ll also have a list of changes so that you can see the history of the document and how it evolved over time.
+Plus, if you’re using collaboration tools with the ability to approve workflows in real time, you’ll have a list of changes so that you can see the history of the document and how it has evolved.

-These tools defend against repudiation, the denial that the contract was signed and that no deal was made, by offering the terms, the proof of signature, and evidence of the intent to enter into a contract.
+E-signing is a simple solution that defends against contract repudiation, denial that the contract was signed or that no deal was made — all because the terms offered, the proof of signature, and evidence of the intent to enter into a contract are digitally stored.

 Contract templates and examples